chasehils/Space_man_/README.md

     a message will display saying they have won.

   Next steps -

     - Planned future enhancements (icebox items)

+    - Update to where Spaceman will appear when incorrect answer is chosen.
     - Add a drop down list of more categories to select from
     - Add animations to the game.

   Pseudocode

 1. Define required variables

     - Countries to be chosen from
     - Maxumum number of wrong guesses
     - Random word to be generated